- WHERE TO STAY

 The various sightseeing and transport passes for Paris at first glance can confuse the visitor.

-However, the Paris Pass featured here is the Rolls-Royce of passes, the most comprehensive (and most expensive) Paris visitor pass.
+However, the Paris Pass featured here is one of the most comprehensive (and most expensive) Paris visitor passes.
+The only thing missing is a public transport add-on.

 You choose your time period, either 2, 3, 4 or 6 days.
 Paris Passes can be bought at anytime and then activated within the next year, so you can plan ahead and make savings before using the pass.